apdolinger/HubifyHomes/replit.md

-# Nestive - Property Management Platform
+# Dwellerly - Property Management Platform

 ## Overview

-Nestive is a professional property management platform designed for home watch and HOA companies.
+Dwellerly is a professional property management platform designed for home watch and HOA companies.
 It provides a comprehensive solution for managing properties, tasks, team collaboration, and client relationships through a modern web interface.

 ## System Architecture